matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

 So, while the popover was dismissed, the “Retry” button was _not_ actually clicked, meaning any associated event listener was not triggered.

-You also likely skipped creating an automated test to check your alert functionality specifically when a dialog was open.
-But even if you did test that case, the automated test may have had a false positive because it triggered a programmatic click on the toast button.
+Even if you created an automated test to check your alert functionality specifically when a dialog was open, the automated test may have had a false positive because it triggered a programmatic click on the toast button.
 That pseudo click was falsely getting around the issue created from the dialog causing the page to be inert.

 ## Regaining popover access